Chris Stapleton making Glendale stop as part of 2025 tour

 PHOENIX — Country music star Chris Stapleton will perform in Glendale in August during his 2025 All-American Road Show Tour.

-The 20-plus date tour will hit Desert Diamond Arena on Aug.
+The 15 date tour will hit Desert Diamond Arena on Aug.
 8 and will feature special guest Marty Stuart & His Fabulous Superlatives.

 Presales for Stapleton’s fan club starts Tuesday and ticket go on sale to the general public at 10 a.m.
 Arizona time Wednesday.